-Interest Expens
+Interest Expense

 Our Same Properties Portfolio interest expense decreased by \$0.2 million, or 70.3%, for the three months ended September 30, 2015, compared to the three months ended September 30, 2014.
 The decrease was primarily due to the repayment of the outstanding mortgages encumbering the Glendale Commerce Center during August 2015 and the property located at 10700 Jersey Boulevard during October 2014.
 Our Total Portfolio interest expense increased by \$0.3 million, or 14.7%, for the three months ended September 30, 2015, compared to the three months ended September 30, 2014.
-This was primarily due to the increase in our weighted average interest rate resulting from the issuance of \$100.0 million of 4.29% fixed rate senior notes in August 2015 and the three interest rate aways that were in effect during the three months ended September 30, 2015.
-The increase was partially offset by the mortgage repayments noted above and capitalized interest related to our repositioning properties during the three months ended September 30, 2014.
+This was primarily due to the increase in our weighted average interest rate resulting from the issuance of \$100.0 million of 4.29% fixed rate senior notes in August 2015 and the three interest rate ways that were in effect during the three months ended September 30, 2015.
+The increase was partially offset by the mortgage repayments noted above and capitalized interest related to our repositioning properties during the three months ended September 30, 2015, for which there was no comparable amount for the three months ended September 30, 2014.